Lemony Snicket's A Series of Unfortunate Events (video game)

 Lemony Snicket's A Series of Unfortunate Events is a 2004 action-adventure game based on the film of the same name.
 Players take the roles of Violet, Klaus, and Sunny Baudelaire, solving puzzles, fighting villains and finding objects.
 Players encounter characters such as Mr. Poe, Uncle Monty, and Aunt Josephine, along with villains such as Count Olaf, the Hook-Handed Man, the White-Faced Women, and the Bald Man with the Long Nose.

 Jim Carrey, Emily Browning, and Liam Aiken reprise their roles from the film, while the voice of Lemony Snicket is provided by Tim Curry, who provided narration for the audiobooks for the series.

 Gameplay

 The core gameplay consists of elements of a platformer, a puzzle game, and a third-person shooter.
 The player assumes the role of either of the three Baudelaire orphans, and can cycle through them depending on the version.

-The Baudelaires can eventually gain access to a multitude of inventions as well as ammunition throughout the game, which are mostly those that tend to run along the lines of things a child might actually attain, such as rotten eggs, bubble gum, bees, eau de toilette, and garlic, among other things.
+The Baudelaires can eventually gain access to a multitude of inventions as well as ammunition throughout the game, which are mostly those that tend to run along the lines of things a child might actually attain, such as rotten eggs, Gummy Bears, bees, eau de toilette, and garlic, among other things.